Reposting this 2011 review because the kindle edition is on sale for $3.99 until Dec 1.

 What I want for Hill is a better understanding of community and friendship.
 I understand why he has issues with community and friendship, but I think it is a result of a weakness of modern American Evangelical theology more than anything else.
 I want him to read Sacred Unions, Sacred Passions to help understand how cross-gender (or in his case other male) friendships can be non-erotic and fulfilling.
 And I think that a better understanding of monastic theology would help him understand the role of community in faith formation better.

-(2014 update: Hill has a cover story on Friendship in the Sept 2014 issue of Christianity Today and he has a book is also on Friendship coming out in 2015 and Hill is part of a very good group blog http://spiritualfriendship.org/.)
+(2014 update: Hill has a cover story on Friendship in the Sept 2014 issue of Christianity Today and he has a book is also on Friendship coming out in 2015 and Hill is part of a very good group blog http://spiritualfriendship.org/.
+I think he properly understands that celibate does not necessarily mean tortured and lonely.)

 Overall, I really recommend this book.
 Anyone that has friends struggling with same gender attraction will find a better understanding of the struggle in this book.
 Anyone that is struggling with celibacy (gay or straight) will find a good understanding of the role of celibacy in the church.
 I also think many married people will find his understanding of sex useful because sex in marriage is not (or should not) be about personal fulfillment like what culture makes it out to be.